 Sebald Events June & July 2012

 Norwich was recently named the sixth UNESCO City of Literature.
 (I happen to live near one of the others, Iowa City, so I know what this designation can mean for a town.)
 The Norwich Writers’ Centre has all the information, including the city’s bid document, which outlines Norwich’s literary tradition, which, of course, includes W.G.
 Sebald.
-This summer’s Worlds Literature Festival, also organized by the Norwich Writers’ Centre, promises to be a really big deal.
-Among the many lieterary figures who will be there between June 18 and June 22 are J.M.
+The Centre now hosts an annual summer event called Worlds Literature Festival,which promises to be a really big deal.
+Among the many lieterary figures who will be there in 2012 are J.M.
 Coetzee, Jeanette Winterson, Tim Parks, Michael Ondaatje, and Teju Cole, author of one of my favorite novels of the 21st century Open City.
-This year’s theme, appropriately, is “Fiction, Memoir and the Self.”

 A few days later, you’ll want to move about 266 miles southwest of Norwich to Bridport for “Celebrating Sebald” at the Bridport Arts Centre, July 1 at 7:00 PM.
 Here’s their promotional write-up: